SteeltoeOSS/Samples/CircuitBreaker/src/FortuneTeller/Fortune-Teller-UI/README.md

 ### Setup Metrics Registrar Plugin

 Hystrix dashboard on Spring Cloud Services has been deprecated, so we will have to use a metrics registrar to forward the Hystrix metrics to App Metrics.
-Follow [these instructions](https://docs.pivotal.io/application-service/2-12/metric-registrar/using.html) to add Hystrix metrics emmitted by the app as custom metric source.
+Follow [these instructions](https://docs.pivotal.io/application-service/2-12/metric-registrar/using.html) to add Hystrix metrics emitted by the app as custom metric source.

 ### Publish App & Push to CloudFoundry